damien-carcel/app-skeleton/README.md

 DOCKER_BUILDKIT=1
 ```

-You can export them directly before running `make serve`, or make them permanent by adding them to your shell profile.
+You can export them directly before running `make prod`, or make them permanent by adding them to your shell profile.

 ## License